Tutorial

 Phoenix is a web application framework running on the Elixir programming language.
 The guide assumes that you have some prior experience with either Ruby on Rails or Elixir.

-The guide also assumes that you are running on an Intel Mac and that if you don't, you know how to convert the Mac-specific instructions to your environment.
+The guide also assumes that you are running on a Mac and that if you don’t, you know how to convert the Mac-specific instructions to your environment.

 2 What is Phoenix?